-In 2019, IAU started to take an active part in the UN High Level Political Forum on Sustainable Development (HLPF).1 The HLPF was established and mandated in 2012 by the outcome document of the United Nations Conference on Sustainable Development (Rio+20), "The Future We Want".
-The format and organizational aspects of the Forum are outlined in General Assembly resolution 67/290.
+In 2019, IAU began taking an active role in the UN High Level Political Forum on Sustainable Development (HLPF).
+The HLPF was established and mandated in 2012 by the outcome document of the United Nations Conference on Sustainable Development (Rio+20), "The Future We Want".
+The format and organisational aspects of the Forum are outlined in General Assembly resolution 67/290.
 The HLPF is the main United Nations platform on sustainable development and it has a central role in the follow-up and review of the 2030 Agenda for Sustainable Development and the Sustainable Development Goals (SDGs) at the global level.

-In 2019, a delegation from IAU and Member travelled to New York and took part in various events at the HLPF.
+In 2019, a delegation from IAU secretariat and Members travelled to New York and took part in various events at the HLPF.
 In subsequent years participation was in virtual format (2020, 2021, 2022).
-Nevertheless, IAU engaged the Cluster and many participants online in discussions2 on higher education's key role for SDGs.
+Nevertheless, IAU engaged the Cluster and many participants online in discussions on higher education's key role for SDGs.
 IAU partners with the Association of Commonwealth Universities (ACU), with the Agence Universitaire de la Francophonie (AUF) and with a wide range of other key partners including UNODC, HESI, UNEP and others to increase the visibility and underline the contributions of the sector to the processes.

 As part of its follow-up and review mechanisms, the 2030 Agenda encourages member states to "conduct regular and inclusive reviews of progress at the national and sub-national levels, which are country-led and country-driven" (paragraph 79 of the Agenda).
 These national reviews are expected to serve as a basis for the regular reviews by the HLPF.
-As stipulated in paragraph 84 of the 2030 Agenda, regular reviews by the HLPF are to be voluntary, state-led, undertaken by both developed and developing countries, and shall provide a platform for partnerships, including through the participation of major groups and other relevant stakeholders.
+As stipulated in paragraph 84 of the 2030 Agenda, regular reviews by the HLPF are to be voluntary, state-led, undertaken by both developed and developing countries, and shall provide a platform for partnerships, including through the participation of major